DevExpress/devextreme-documentation/concepts/05 UI Components/DataGrid/70 Custom Keyboard Navigation/10 Focus Cells Programatically.md

 You can call the following methods to focus a cell:

 - [focus](/Documentation/ApiReference/UI_Components/dxDataGrid/Methods/#focuselement)
-Allows you to set focus on a cell.
-You can use the [getCellElement](/Documentation/ApiReference/UI_Components/dxDataGrid/Methods/#getCellElementrowIndex_dataField) method to get elements of required cells.
+Allows you to move focus to a cell.
+Call the [getCellElement](/Documentation/ApiReference/UI_Components/dxDataGrid/Methods/#getCellElementrowIndex_dataField) method to obtain cell container.
+Then, use the cell container as an argument in the **focus** method.

 - [editCell](/Documentation/ApiReference/UI_Components/dxDataGrid/Methods/#editCellrowIndex_dataField)
 Switches a cell to the editing state and moves focus to this cell.